Lewis Gold Property, Nevada

 The southern boundary of the Lewis Property lies just 250 meters north and 100 west of Newmont's present open pit, which means any new or proposed northerly or westerly expansion of this pit would require a pushback onto the Lewis Property.

-Exploration programs proposed for 2009 will continue to test the extension of the Virgin Zone, the most advanced exploration target at the Lewis Property, as drilling to date has only tested a small portion of its potential 4.5-km-long extent.
-Further exploration drilling is also required to define the adjacent sub-parallel Copper Canyon-Buena Vista Zone, located 500 meters west and south of the Virgin Zone.
-Other areas of exploration interest include the 2-km-long, Central Virgin-Hider-White-Shiloh Zone and the easterly sub-parallel Trinity Zone.
+The exploration program for 2009 was planned to test the extension of the Virgin Zone, the most advanced exploration target at the Lewis Property, as drilling to date has only tested a small portion of its potential 4.5-km-long extent.
+Other areas of exploration interest include the adjacent sub-parallel Copper Canyon-Buena Vista Zone, located 500 meters west and south of the Virgin Zone and the 2-km-long, Central Virgin-Hider-White-Shiloh Zone and the easterly sub-parallel Trinity Zone.
 Both are known to host significant gold and silver mineralization locally, including small historic production.

 Proposed 2014 Program